-Graduates from this programme will be expected to have an extensive knowledge of:
+Graduates from this course will be expected to have an extensive knowledge of:

-- the tectonic and geodynamic processes that control the formation of sedimentary basins; - the processes that control the structural and stratigraphic architecture of sedimentary basins; - the processes that control the distribution and properties of sediments within sedimentary basins - the controls on the distribution of hydrocarbons and other fluids in sedimentary basins; - the properties of hydrocarbon reservoirs, and the implications of this for hydrocarbon production and field development. - graduates will also have the ability to develop a critical understanding of recent developments in these areas and the issues and controversies that are the subject of current debate.
+- the tectonic and geodynamic processes that control the formation of sedimentary basins; - the processes that control the structural and stratigraphic architecture of sedimentary basins; - the processes that control the distribution and properties of sediments within sedimentary basins For the Petroleum Geoscience Stream: - the controls on the distribution of hydrocarbons and other fluids in sedimentary basins; - the properties of hydrocarbon reservoirs, and the implications of this for hydrocarbon production and field development. - For the Sustainable Georesources Stream - the properties of potential subsurface stores of carbon dioxide and energy - the properties of potential sources of geothermal energy - graduates will also have the ability to develop a critical understanding of recent developments in these areas and the issues and controversies that are the subject of current debate.